kalebritt/kalebritt/README.md

 - :notebook: I am graduate of the University of Denver Full-Stack Web Development Bootcamp and I have a B.A. in Theatre from Colorado College.
 Early 20th century ex-pat literature is a wonderful thing as is the stirring poetry of Sylvia Plath and Ted Hughes.
 Trying to break into the world of tech!

 - 🔭 I’m currently working on: a new book and app.
-- 🌱 I’m currently learning: TypseScript
+- 🌱 I’m currently learning: TypeScript
 - 👯 I’m looking to collaborate on: anything!
 - 🤔 I’m looking for help with: React grinds my gears
 - 💬 Ask me about: anything!